Patagonia Adze Hoody Review

-Coming in with a weight of 1.6 pounds, the Adze Hoody ties the Dragon for the heaviest jacket in this review.
+Coming in with a weight of 1.6 pounds, the Adze Hoody is not a direct competitor to the award-winning jackets in our review, though it does not necessarily need to be.
 That weight is not as noticeable when you are wearing the jacket, and in cold and windy weather, on a trip to class, the store, or out on the town, you won't likely notice the extra bulk.
-For those looking for a jacket with better technical ability, though, the Mountain Hardwear Dragon is a much more capable garment for the same weight and gives more features and protection.
+For those looking for a jacket with better technical ability, though, the Arc'teryx Gamma LT is a much more capable garment at a lower weight and gives more features and protection.

 The Adze Hoody is relatively simple in regards to features.
 It has most of the key features that we look for in a softshell like adjustable drawcords on the hood and hem, cuff closures, and zippered outer pockets, though they are subtle and are not flashy.
 The diagonal cut outer handwarmer pockets are easy to slide your hands into, but because of the angle, almost always require two hands to close the zipper.
 There is a single interior zippered pocket for a cell phone or wallet.
-The Adze has the best features of any of the other casual softshells we reviewed, but when compared to the Dragon, is bested.
+The Adze has some of the best features of any of the other casual softshells we reviewed.

 At $199, the Adze Hoody is reasonably priced when compared to most other jackets in this review.
 It is a more capable jacket than the more budget-friendly Columbia and The North Face models, though was outperformed in almost every metric by the similarly priced Rab Torque.